Trix (dinosaur): Age

 Trix's age has been estimated by counting the growth lines in the bones.
-Two different methods were used for this: a X-ray microtomography, which can be done without damaging the bones, and a very small hole drilled in the fibula to allow comparison with the results of the X-ray based technique.
+Two different methods were used for this: an X-ray microtomography, which can be done without damaging the bones, and a very small hole drilled in the fibula to allow comparison with the results of the X-ray based technique.
 This study was carried out in collaboration with Sifra Bijl, from the Vrije Universiteit Amsterdam, and Koen Stein, a Belgian researcher from the Free University of Brussels, and attached to the Royal Belgian Institute of Natural Sciences.
 The growth lines were numerous, and difficult to distinguish.
-These facts alongside the roughness and rugosity of the skull are indications that this individual had reached an old age for a T. rex; in this case at least thirty years, as opposed to Sue's 28 years (which was the second oldest specimen known until now), making Trix the oldest Tyrannosaurus known.
+These facts alongside the roughness and rugosity of the skull are indications that this individual had reached an old age for a T. rex; in this case at least 30 years, as opposed to Sue's 28 years (which was the second oldest specimen known until now), making Trix the oldest Tyrannosaurus known.
 Subsequent analysis has updated the age estimate, placing Sue between 27-33 years old at the time of her death, making her the oldest T. rex specimen ever published, and Trix the second-oldest known.